“How cheap can we really be in the Galapagos?!”

-Sherri’s voice carried quickly in the early morning Galapagos air; a mother walking her son to school looked back at us over her shoulder.
+Sherri’s voice carried quickly in the early morning air, as a mother walking her son to school looked back over her shoulder at us.
 Along the road, cars filled with diving gear and men in board shorts passed by.

-We were waiting for our tour guide to arrive – the one we’d never met, who was about to take us off to San Cristobal island for a day of snorkelling.
-Except we just so happened to be an hour ahead of schedule.
+We were waiting for our tour guide to arrive: a man we’d never met who was about to take us to San Cristobal island for a day of snorkelling.

 Most of all, there’s an overwhelming sense of safety and security.
 While Quito may be known as one of the most likely cities in South America to get pickpocketed, this small island couldn’t feel more different.

-And Santa Cruz island, located in the middle of an infamous archipelago, welcomes pretty much every Galapagos-bound visitor onto its shores.
+And Santa Cruz island, located in the middle of an infamous archipelago, is the place where pretty much every Galapagos-bound visitor arrives.